Discovering the Network Granger Causality in Large Vector Autoregressive Models: Inferential Methodology

 where $|\hat{\cS}(\tt)|=\sum_{(i,j)\in\cH}1\{|\tT_{ij}|\geq \tt\}$ is the total number of discoveries in $\cH$ with critical value $\tt$, and $Q(\tt)=\Pro(\cZ>\tt)$ with $\cZ$ a standard normal random variable.
 If \eqref{proc:t0} does not exist, set

-\item For each $(i,j)\in\cH$, reject $H_0^{(i,j)}$ in \eqref{hypo} if $|\tT_{ij}|\geq \tt_0$, and obtain the set of discoveries, $\hat{\cS}(\tt_0)=\{(i,j)\in\cH: |\tT_{ij}|\geq \tt_0\}$. \end{enumerate} \end{proc} This procedure is designed to asymptotically control the dFDR of $\hat{\cS}(\tt_0)$ to be less than or equal to $q$.
-A similar procedure can be found in \cite{Liu2013}, \cite{JJ2019}, and \cite{UY2021}, for instance.
+\item Obtain the set of discoveries, $\hat{\cS}(\tt_0)=\left\{(i,j)\in\cH: |\tT_{ij}|\geq \tt_0 \right\}$. \end{enumerate} \end{proc} This procedure is designed to asymptotically control the dFDR of rejected nulls, $\hat{\cS}(\tt_0)$, to be less than or equal to $q$.
+A similar procedure can be found in \cite{Liu2013}, \cite{JJ2019}, and \cite{UY2021}, for example.
 The $\dFDR$ control always implies the $\FDR$ control since $\FDR\leq \dFDR$.
-Threshold \eqref{proc:t01} will even control the dFWER (and hence the dFDR), which occurs if it is large enough not to exist in $[0,\bar{\tt}]$.
+Threshold \eqref{proc:t01} will even control the dFWER (and hence dFDR), which occurs if it is large enough not to exist in $[0,\bar{\tt}]$.
 A theoretical justification for the $\dFDR$ control and $\dPower$ guarantee is given in Section \ref{subsec:multes}.